Ellaermeg/Eliah-Masters/README.md

 ## Feature Importance and Pathway Mapping
 ### RandomForest and LogisitcRegression
 Feature importance was analyzed using RandomForest and LogisticRegression models.
-The most important features (KO terms) were identified and mapped to their respective pathways using the KEGG database.
+The most important features (annotation terms) were identified and mapped to their respective pathways using different databases (KEGG, COGS, eGGnoGGmapper).

 ### Pathway Mapping
-Selected features were mapped to biological pathways, and an interactive network visualization was created to explore the relationships between the KO terms and pathways.
+Selected features were mapped to biological pathways, and an interactive network visualization was created to explore the relationships between the annotation terms and pathways.

 ```python
 # KEGG Pathway Mapping